 Homemade bubble bath is a pretty divisive topic.

 Some people say you can’t make it while others swear you can.
 And of those folks that say homemade bubble bath is doable, most recommend Castile soap as a base.
 But here’s the thing: anyone who has ever used castile soap knows that it makes for a really lackluster bubble bath.

 The stuff doesn’t bubble!

 At best, you might get a thin layer of puny bubbles, but more than likely you won’t get any bubbles at all.
-So to make real bubble bath, you need to use actual soap as a base.
-Dish soap could work in a pinch but I prefer to use sensitive skin body wash for mine.
+So to make real bubble bath, you need to use traditional soap as a base.
+Dish soap could work in a pinch but I prefer to use body wash made especially for sensitive skin for mine.

 I like Honest Shampoo + Body Wash (not sponsored or anything—I’m just a fan) because it bubbles beautifully and doesn’t have any scary ingredients.
 But the brand isn’t really important.
-Just make sure it works for your skin.
+Just make sure whatever you choose works for your skin.